Back to Feedback: Dynamics and Heterogeneity in Panel Data: Sequential exogeneity and feedback

-It is possible to generalize these definitions to models that are nonlinear and feature arbitrary heterogeneity.
+These definitions can be generalized to models that are nonlinear and feature arbitrary heterogeneity.
 Doing so is useful given the widespread use of strict exogeneity assumptions for causal inference in difference-in-differences settings.

-Let $Y_t(x)$ denote the potential outcome for a given value of the covariate $X_t=x$.
-For example, in a nonlinear dynamic model $Y_t=m( Y_{0},...,Y_{t-1},X_1,...,X_t,U_t)$, the potential outcome is $Y_t(x)=m( Y_{0},...,Y_{t-1},X_1,...,x,U_t)$.\footnote{Here $X_t$ could indicate the history of the covariate to accommodate lag effects.
-Moreover, one could explicitly introduce the lagged outcome $Y_{t-1}$ using the potential outcome notation $Y_t(x_t,y_{t-1})$ so as to model state dependence, as in \citet{torgovitsky2019nonparametric}.}
+{Following \citet{abbring2007econometric} -- and \citet{rambachan2019common} in a time-series setting -- let $Y_t(x_1,...,x_T)$ denote the potential outcome for given values of the covariates $X_1=x_1,...,X_T=x_T$.
+Suppose that the following \emph{no-anticipation} assumption is satisfied for all $t=1,...,T$:

+Assumption (\ref{eq_NA}) implies that the outcome is not causally affected by future treatments.
+While no-anticipation may be restrictive, it is commonly made in the literature and I will adopt it throughout this article.
+Under (\ref{eq_NA}) we may thus write $Y_t(x_1,...,x_t)$.\footnote{One could explicitly introduce lagged outcomes $Y_{t-s}$ using the potential outcome notation {$Y_t(x_1,...,x_t,y_0,y_1,...,y_{t-1})$} so as to model state dependence, as in \citet{torgovitsky2019nonparametric}.} Feedback and anticipation both generate statistical dependence between outcomes and later treatments, and the approach taken here is to allow for the former while ruling out the latter.

 In this general setup, one can write sequential exogeneity as the following conditional independence assumption: